-Revenue received from government sources increased during 2017-18.
-Limited life funding has been received to assist in attracting domestic and international productions to the state to build a continual pipeline of screen projects.
+Revenue received from government sources increased during 2018-19.
+Limited life funding has been received to assist in attracting domestic and international productions to the state to build a continual pipeline of screen projects and the fund the development of a screen production facility.